DanielShum/AsyncHttpDownloader/README.md

 **Features**
 * Multiple download tasks.
-* Manager download tasks.
+* Manage download tasks.
-* Listener to download events across Activities.
+* Listen to download events across Activities.

 **Adding the library to your project**
 * Download this project and unzip to your root Android Studio workplace.